Red Star Belgrade: Crest and colours

-Originally the red and white motif of Red Star was inherited from the expropriated SK Jugoslavija that wore red shirts and socks, with white shorts.
-Between 1945 and 1950, Red Star maintained this strip before adopting the now familiar red and white vertical striped shirts, with alternating white or red shorts and socks in 1950.
+Red Star initially wore yellow shirts with a red star which were acquired from FK Slavija (from Čubura).
+In 1946, the club switched to red shirts with white shorts and alternating red-white socks before adopting the signature red and white vertical striped shirts, with alternating white or red shorts and socks in 1950.
 The red and white stripes have become indivisible to Red Star's image, conferring the popular nickname Crveno-beli, "the red and white's" in Serbian.
 The club continued to wear the initial pre-stripe kit throughout its existence, but has generally declined in usage.
 During the 1950s and 1960s, the club also alternated between blue trunks, a long white V-neck on a red shirt, and a red shirt with thin white horizontal lines.

 Red Star have usually worn an all-white away kit, whilst also utilizing predominantly blue or red away or third kits, thereby incorporating the Serbian tricolour.
 The club crest is a red five-pointed star, white framed, on a red-white background.
 In addition, the whole crest is framed in gold.
 There are three golden stars on the top of the club emblem, symbolizing the 30 titles won.

 Despite the club's overtly Communist name and imagery, Red Star Football Club has become a symbol in its own right.
-The "petokraka" from which the club's name derives has paradoxically become a symbol of the club itself and of Serbian nationalism, moving further away from its original association with the Partisans and the Communist Party of Yugoslavia.
+The "petokraka" from which the club's name derives has paradoxically become a symbol of the club itself, moving further away from its original association with the Partisans and the Communist Party of Yugoslavia.
 Due to Red Star's popularity and sporting success, the club and its crest have become synonymous with broader Serbian identity, and patriotism that echoes beyond the sporting landscape.